NorthStarUAS/props-legacy/README.md

 within your application.
 It just does.
 (Sometimes it still makes sense to use a goto.)

-Aura-props provides a way to create shared data space within your application in a friendly and well structured way.
-With aura-props as the backbone of your application, you receive many additional nice services and structures.
+rc-props provides a way to create shared data space within your application in a friendly and well structured way.
+With rc-props as the backbone of your application, you receive many additional nice services and structures.